Canop/broot/website/docs/install.md

 !!!
 Note
 	**Windows users:** broot may need additional rights at first use in order to write its configuration file.
 	Some users on Windows also report problems with the colon.
 Remember that a space can be used instead of a colon.
-	You should also use the new PowerShell terminal and not the old cmd.exe which isn't supported.
+	You should also use a modern terminal, for example the [new Microsoft one](https://github.com/microsoft/terminal)

 # From precompiled binaries